How to become a nutritionist or dietitian: My career journey and honest advice

 Now, it’s all about practice.
 It’s a hard skill – talking on live TV – but it’s a ‘hard’ I’m willing to work at.

-Insider tip: Nutritionist media work is not something you do for money.
-It’s something you do for passion.
+(Insider tip 3: Nutritionist media work is NOT something you do for money.
+It’s something you do for passion).

 I didn’t get paid for media work for a long time – and now – it’s not even close to enough to pay my bills.